On this page...

 Many people are aware of the well-known four quadrants of time and prioritize what is important and urgent.
 But often many people tend to ignore the important and not urgent second quadrant.

 Over time, many people are always doing urgent and important things, so they are fighting the fire every day, and the pressure will increase in the long run, but not for long.

-Things of long-term value tend to come from the second quadrant, things that make sense in the long-term but don't seem urgent in the short term.
-They may seem useless in the short term, but a long-term accumulation of bits and pieces will add great benefits, such as fitness, writing your own life manifesto, drinking tea with parents, cultivating friendship, etc. So there is a saying, do more useless things.
+Things of long-term value tend to come from the second quadrant, things that make sense in the long term but don't seem urgent in the short term.
+They may seem useless in the short term, but a long-term accumulation of bits and pieces will add great benefits, such as fitness, writing your own life manifesto, drinking tea with your parents, cultivating friendships, etc. So there is a saying, do more useless things.

 2. Know how to allocate time